What is Startup Shakeup?

 Where can I do stuff?

-You’ve got an idea that has been validated and are confident you have what it takes to make your start-up a success.
-Time to make it a reality!
+You’ve got an idea that has been validated and are confident you have what it takes to your grow your startup and ensure your shakeup thrives

 A shared office with flexible rent arrangements where you can host your business and collaborate with fellow founders away from home.